-The addition is an operation used in math to add the numbers.
-The obtained result or answer after addition is known as a sum.
+Addition is an operation used in math to add numbers.
+The result that is obtained after addition is known as the sum of the given numbers.
 For example, if we add 2 and 3, (2 + 3) we get the sum as 5.
-Here we performed the addition operation on two numbers 2 and 3 to get the sum i.e. 5.
+Here, we performed the addition operation on two numbers 2 and 3 to get the sum, i.e., 5

 In mathematics, we have different symbols.
-The addition symbol is one of the majorly used math symbols we use while performing addition.
+The addition symbol is one of the widely used math symbols.
 In the above definition of addition, we read about adding two numbers 2 and 3.
-If we observe the pattern of addition (2 + 3 = 5) the symbol (+) is connecting the two numbers and completes the given expression.
-An addition symbol is consists of one horizontal line and one vertical line.
-The addition symbol is also known as the addition sign or plus sign.
+If we observe the pattern of addition (2 + 3 = 5) the symbol (+) connects the two numbers and completes the given expression.
+The addition symbol consists of one horizontal line and one vertical line.
+It is also known as the addition sign or the plus sign (+)

 How to Solve Addition Problems?

 While solving addition problems, one-digit numbers can be added in a simple way, but for larger numbers, we split the numbers into columns using their respective place values, like ones, tens, hundreds, thousands, and so on.
 We always start doing addition from the right side as per the place value system.
 This means we start from the ones column, then move on to the tens column, then to the hundreds column and so on.
-While solving such problems we may encounter some cases having carryover and some without carryover.
+While solving such problems we may come across some cases with carry-overs and some without carry-overs.
 Let us understand addition with regrouping and addition without regrouping using in the following sections.

 Addition Without Regrouping

-The addition that involves the sum of digits less than or equals to 9 at each place value is called addition without regrouping.
+The addition in which the sum of the digits is less than or equal to 9 in each column is called addition without regrouping.
 Let us understand how to add two or more numbers without regrouping with the help of an example.

-Solution: Follow the given steps and try to relate them with the image given below the steps.
+Solution: We will use the following given steps and try to relate them with the following figure.

-In addition without regrouping, we simply add digits at each place value and write the respective sum to get the answer.
+In addition without regrouping, we simply add the digits in each place value column and combine the respective sums together to get the answer.
 Now, let us understand addition with regrouping.